jvpeluso/Madrid-weather-prediction-project/README.md

 The plots of the series, we see a *seasonal time series* in both graphs, with no clear trend, neither the actual data or the rolling mean, calculated on a window of 12 months.

 But when we calculate the year rolling mean for the minimum and maximum data, with a window of 5 years, we see that both higher temperatures and the lowest maximum average temperature have a clear rising trend, which confirms the fact that temperatures are rising.
+All plots can be seen in the notebook.

 ## 4. Exporatory data analysis